Table of Contents

 Form Rules

-Payment records are not accessible in any type of Form Rule (Submit, Display, Record).
+Payment records are not accessible in any type of Form Rule (Submit, Display, or Record rules).